fusepool/patents-reengineering/README.md

 The name of the engine is marecEngine.
 This same name must be used when configuring a chain in order to use it.

-The bundle saves the triples into a Clerezza Yard that must be configured in the Felix console before using the engine in a chain.
-The uri of the Clerezza Yard is urn:fusepool-graph1
+When called from a client using the REST API the bundle will send back the RDF data extracted.

 ## XSLT 2.0 Tranformation